 Planning Family Budget that Works

 Want a tip on how to crate a family budget that works?
-Make it positive, not negative.
+Make budget planning for family positive, not negative.

 Instead of saying ‘no’ to spending money, offer economical choices and get creative.
-Seek out free activities and budget rewards.
+Seek out free activities, cheap exercise options and budget rewards.
 Rather than deprivation, highlight the merits of a family budget (like reaching your goal!).
-Shift the mindset and encourage optimism.

 The preparation of a family budget is not a one-and-done process.
 Creating a family budget requires effort and evaluation.